zusquang/aws-easy-dynamodb/README.md

 );
 ```

-## <a id="TheFuture"></a> The Future
-It is still in its early phases, but here is at least part of my wish-list for easy-dynamodb.

-* Allow the user to use promises or callbacks seamlessly, depending on their situation [Done!]
-* Remove the need to specify AttributeValues or to marshal/unmarshal data being passed to and from DynamoDB
-* Transparently treat cases where multiple calls must be made to DynamoDB, such as with `deleteItem`'s max item count of 1000.
-* Replace "batch" functions and make the regular function smart enough to act appropriately
-* Provide constants for all AWS SDK strings

 ## <a id="IntegrationTests"></a> Integration Tests
 If for some reason you would like to run the easy-dynamodb integration tests, check out the project and run npm install to get all the required dependencies.
 Then, create a file called `automation.config` under the `test` folder containing the configuration parameters you would normally pass to the EasyDynamoDB object.
 A basic example would be: